substantic/rain/docs/guide/user.rst

 Task ``tasks.execute``
 ----------------------

-The whole functionality is built around build-in task :func:`rain.client.tasks.execute`.
+The whole functionality is built around built-in task :func:`rain.client.tasks.execute`.
 When a program is executed through :func:`rain.client.tasks.execute`, then a new temporary directory is created.
 This directory will be removed at the end of program execution.
 The current